 Tim believes that by taking on these two oceans, and the many risks involved, he can raise much needed funds and create the awareness needed to assist in the care of those with MS, and hopefully get even closer to finding a cure.

 In an enormous act of generosity, when Time is done, he will be donating all funds raised to MS Australia.

 To show your support and donate, follow Tim through this site, his blogs, Facebook and Twitter accounts.

-MS Australia provides programs and choices to people with MS including a range of residential facilities, social support programs, accommodation support services, attendant care in private homes, involvement with regional centres and country link programs.
+MS provides vital support and services for people living with multiple sclerosis, including a range of residential facilities, social support programs, accommodation support services, attendant care in private homes, involvement with regional centres and country link programs.
 These services are vital to maintain the independence and dignity of people with MS.

-MS Australia is also the largest funder of MS research in Australia through its research branch MS Research Australia
+MS is also the largest funder of MS research in Australia through its research branch MS Research Australia.